-When apples are in season, I make the most of them by whipping up all kinds of treats including apple crisp, baked apples, apple cobbler, charoset, snicker apple salad and this decadent and delicious pie.
+When apples are in season, I make the most of them by whipping up all kinds of recipes including apple crisp, baked apples, apple cobbler, charoset, snicker apple salad and this decadent and delicious pie.
 It’s the best apple pie I’ve ever tasted!

-Apple pie is a classic dessert for good reason – that combination of sweet apples, cinnamon and pastry just can’t be beat.
-This Dutch apple pie is my all-time favorite, because it’s like a combination of apple pie and apple crisp, all in one package.
+Apple pie is a classic dessert recipe for good reason – that combination of sweet apples, cinnamon and pastry just can’t be beat.
+This Dutch apple pie is my all-time favorite pie.
 It also happens to be quite easy to make!

-This recipe starts with my homemade apple pie filling, which is super easy to make and really makes this pie something special.
-After you’ve made the filling, it gets piled into a pie crust.
-You can make your own crust, or go for a frozen store bought crust like I did.
+Start by preparing your apple pie filling by simmering sliced apples with two types of sugar, lemon juice, water, cornstarch, nutmeg, butter and cinnamon.
+After you’ve made the apple filling, it gets piled into a pie crust.
+You can make your own pie dough, or go for a frozen store bought crust like I did.

 Now you are ready to make the streusel topping that puts the “Dutch” in Dutch apple pie.
 The streusel is a simple blend of butter, brown sugar and flour.
 The butter gets cut into the flour and sugar to make the familiar crumb topping.
 The topping is sprinkled over the pie, then the pie goes into the oven to bake to golden brown perfection.

-- Bake your pie on a sheet pan, this will catch any drips or overflow from the pie.
+- Bake your pie on a sheet pan or baking sheet, this will catch any drips or overflow from the pie.

 This pie is sweet, tart and delicious, but you can add other fun flavors to customize the recipe to your tastes.

 - Fruit: You can swap in one cup of fruit such as peaches, pears, blueberries or raspberries for one cup of the apples.
 You can also use cherry pie filling instead of apples.

 - Cran-Apple: Try adding 1/2 cup of fresh cranberries.
 If you add cranberries, make sure to increase the sugar in the filling by 1/4 cup.

-- Nuts: Feel free to add 1/2 cup of chopped nuts to the topping such as walnuts, almonds or pecans.
+- Nuts: Feel free to add 1/2 cup of chopped nuts to the topping such as candied walnuts, almonds or candied pecans.

 This apple pie has a sweet, crisp and crumbly topping that highlights the tart and wonderful flavor of the apples.
 This classic pie is one of my favorites that I love to make for holidays or any time I feel like a treat.